Abel-Nicolas Bergasse du Petit-Thouars

-Abel-Nicolas Georges Henri Bergasse du Petit-Thouars (March 23, 1832 – March 14, 1890) was a French sailor and vice-admiral who took part in the Crimean War, the Boshin War, the Franco-Prussian War and the War of the Pacific.
-He is considered a hero in Peru, known there as the Savior of Lima.
+Abel-Nicolas Georges Henri Bergasse du Petit-Thouars (March 23, 1832 – March 14, 1890) was a French Navy officer who took part in the Crimean War, the Boshin War, the Franco-Prussian War and the War of the Pacific.
+He is considered a hero in Peru, and is known there as the Savior of Lima.

 Early life

 Petit-Thouars was born in Bordeaux-en-Gâtinais, Loiret.
 He was adopted by his maternal uncle Vice Admiral Abel Aubert du Petit-Thouars, a member of the Aubert Du Petit-Thouars family, originating from Touraine, and a noble family since 1711. adding the du Petit-Thouars surname to his name.

 When he was 15 years old, he entered the École navale, incorporating himself to the French Navy when he was 21 years old.

 Military career

 He took part in the Crimean War, where he was wounded and was made a Knight of the Légion d'honneur.
 In 1868, he commanded the corvette Dupleix during the Japanese revolution.
 On 8 March 1868, a skiff sent to Sakai was attacked by samurai retainers of the daimyō of Tosa; 11 sailors and a midshipman were killed.
 The attack and French demands for punishment of the samurai involved became known as the Sakai incident.
 In 1870, he commanded a floating battery on the Rhine river during the Franco-Prussian War.
 As a rear admiral, he was in charge of the 1880 pacification of the Marquesas Islands, which had been conquered by his uncle Abel Aubert du Petit-Thouars forty years before.